innerpixel/csmcl-space-explorer-11022025/README.md

-# CSMCL Landing Page
+# CSMCL.Space Onboarding

-A modern Vue.js application for CSMCL user onboarding and management.
-This application provides a seamless experience for users to create and manage their CSMCL identity.
+A modern Vue.js application for CSMCL.Space user onboarding and identity management.
+This application provides a seamless experience for users to create and manage their CSMCL identity, verify their account, set up their space, and connect their wallet.

 ## Features